MBB-team/VBA-toolbox/_wiki/bayesian-learning.md

 The script `demo_AVL_recog.m` demonstrates a simple Bayesian learning model, which predicts trial-by-trial variations in reaction times during an associative learning task.
 The constituents of this model are:

-- a set of hierarchically four organized states (3 per available action).
+- a set of hierarchically organized states (3 per available action).
 The first level captures potential perceptual uncertainty in sensory feedbacks.
 The second level contains the moments (mean and variance) of peoples' posterior belief about the cue-outcome contingency.
 - two evolution parameters that control the perceptual uncertainty and the prior variance of cue-action contingency, respectively.
 - two observation parameters that control the speed-accuracy trade-off during perceptual categorization.